 WordPress published its new theme for the year 2023.
-It was created to seamlessly integrate their latest design tool, Full Site Editor.
+It was created to integrate their latest design tool seamlessly, Full Site Editor.

 As easy as the WordPress design tool seems to be, it still needs to be clarified for new users as well as for people who were used to the previous design tools.

 Like the Twenty Twenty-Two theme, the Twenty Twenty-Three theme features a Full Site Editor (FSE).

 The inclusion of the Full Site Editor means there are no longer separate tabs for tools such as widgets, menus, backgrounds, and even the theme file editor in the WordPress dashboard.

 Why Do We Need a Menu?

 A menu makes our website more accessible and aesthetical.
 It saves a lot of visual space to make our website look much cleaner.
 We don’t want visitors to feel lost when they visit our website.